 Updating your RV's window coverings is a great way to refresh the look of your coach.
 The Keystone team walks us through two common window treatment types: blinds and shades.

-1. Blinds—made up of multiple slats which help reduce the amount of sunlight that may enter the RV.
+- Blinds are made up of multiple slats, which help reduce the amount of sunlight that may enter the RV.

 In the RV industry, we refer to the rigid piece that surrounds the blind and shade as a "window treatment", valance, or lambrequin.
 These are used for privacy and to minimize light coming in around the edges of your blind or shade.

 REMOVING THE VALANCE

 If you have window treatments, you'll need to remove these to access the screws holding in your blind or shade.
 Locate the L-brackets securing the window treatment to the wall.
 With a screw gun and a #2 square bit, remove the screws in all L-brackets.
 An extension may be a good idea for reach especially if you have larger fingers.

 - If you have L-bracket retaining clips for the blind or shade, you will need to remove the blind or shade to access the screws holding in the top of the window treatment.

 - If you are replacing a window treatment, you will want to make sure to reconnect everything with the same screws, in the same orientation that you removed them.

 HORIZONTAL BLINDS: this style blind is your basic home improvement store blind.
 The top comes with corner brackets that secure the blind to your wall.
 The difference between RV and residential use is that the bottom rail of the blind will typically come with standoff brackets to hold the blind in place during transit.
 This particular blind does not require any tools to replace.
 You can slide it right out of the brackets that secure it at the top by pulling out the locking tab on the top of the blind.
 You can then slide the new blind back into the brackets, and reattach the locking tabs.